 The full-time-equivalent (FTE) by occupational category is calculated by summing the total number of full-time staff and adding one-third of the total number of part-time staff.
-Postsecondary teachers category includes instructional staff who are primarily engaged in teaching and those who do a combination of teaching, research, and/or public service.
-It also includes staff whose primary functions are research or public service.
+Occupational categories include instructional staff, research staff, public service staff, instructional support staff, management staff, and other occupations.
+Instructional staff are primarily engaged in teaching and do a combination of teaching, research, and/or public service.
+Research staff are staff whose primary function is research while public service staff are staff whose primary function is public service.
 Instructional support occupations include archivists, curators, and museum technicians; librarians and media collections specialists; librarian technicians; student and academic affairs and other education services occupations.
-Other staff include staff in service occupations; sales and related occupations; office and administrative support occupations; natural resources, construction, and maintenance occupations; production, transportation and material moving occupations; and military specific occupations.
+Other staff include staff in service occupations; production, transportation and material moving occupations; and military specific occupations.
 Graduate assistants are not included.